TimTerwijn/weekly-nerd-1920/README.md

 ## Display attribute
 ### Display block
 The display attribute is a very handy css tool you can use to moddify the behavour of an element.
 Most of the common elements are a block element which means they have the same width as their parent width, and apear as a list under eachother with their siblings.
-Some examples of common block elements are: <main>, <article> <section>, <div>, <h1> and <p>.
+Some examples of common block elements are: main, article, section, div, h1 and p.

 ![display block](img/display-block.png)
 Figure 1: Display Block